 Trading mechanics

-Order types, brokers, and the practical execution stuff.
+Order types, stops, and the practical execution stuff.

 What's the difference between a market and limit order? +

-Market order takes whatever price is available right now — fast but can slip in volatile names.
-Limit order names the worst price you'll accept; it may not fill but it won't pay above your limit.
+A market order takes whatever price is available right now — fast, but it can slip in volatile names.
+A limit order names the worst price you'll accept; it may not fill, but it will never pay more than your limit.
 Use limits for anything off the most-liquid mega-caps.

 What's a stop-loss and where should I set it? +